m516/FuZhuLun/README.md

 6. Print the generated HTML document.
 For best viewing experience online, consider printing as a PDF.

+## Contributing

+The journey to learning Mandarin can be hard and very rewarding.
+I wish you the best of luck and hope you've found this tool helpful for your studies.

+Please use this script however you see fit.
+If you believe a change might help someone understand/use the script later, please don't hesitate to submit a pull request here.
+Bug reports are welcome too.

 ## Sample

 The following is an excerpt generated from Sun Tzu's *Art of War*, generously provided on [Wikisource](https://zh.wikisource.org/wiki/%E5%AD%AB%E5%AD%90%E5%85%B5%E6%B3%95) under the [Creative Commons Attribution-ShareAlike License](https://creativecommons.org/licenses/by-sa/4.0/deed.en)